-14 best tinted moisturisers for a natural and glowy look
+Glow ahead with our pick of the best tinted moisturisers

 Whatever magic Milk has infused into its sunshine skin tint; it works.
 The brand has managed to nail the perfect level of glow without leaving you looking shiny or like a disco ball.
 The vegan-friendly formula has coral reef safe broad spectrum SPF 30 and is free of parabens and silicone.
 We loved everything about this tint: it blends seamlessly, is easy to build up and gives the most beautiful and radiant natural looking glow.
 It also works well to balance out the complexion without masking the skin.
 Moisturising ingredients such as grapeseed, avocado, jojoba, mandarin and olive-derived squalane oils help create a hydrated and youthful luminosity.

 The packaging won’t be for everyone, though.
 Milk’s sunshine skin tint comes housed in a rather chunky plastic applicator with a glass rollerball.
 Simply click the button at the base to release the formula, then roll the applicator across your face.
 It’s straightforward enough to use but can be a little frustrating to apply, which we’re sure is not the intended purpose of the design.
 It’s also quite bulky, so won’t be ideal for any slimline make-up bags.
-Although it feels like a lot of plastic packaging, Milk has just launched refill cartridges for the skin tint, in a bid to reduce waste.
-It’s also a dedicated cruelty-free brand.
+Although it feels like a lot of plastic packaging, Milk also offers refill cartridges for the skin tint in a bid to reduce waste.
+It’s also a cruelty-free brand.

 Price comparison